 Alumni from the classes of 1999-2008 will share their experiences since graduating.

-This year's Menger lecturer, Professor Richard Durrett, Cornell University, will talk informally with members of the Math Club; all alumni welcome.
+Professor Donald Saari, University of California, Irvine, will talk informally with members of the Math Club; all alumni are welcome.
+Light lunch provided.

 2 pm - Memories of IIT

 Join in as alumni and friends tell their stories of IIT & Professor Karl Menger.

 2:50 pm - Poster Session

 3:15 pm - Faculty Research Presentation

 Presentation by Professor Jinqiao Duan, together with his student, Xingye Kan.

 4:30 pm - Lecture, McCloska Auditorium, MTCC

 "Arrow's Theorem: What Does It Really Mean and How Does It Affect All Academic Disciplines?"Delivered by Professor Donald Saari of the University of California.